dannycahoon/apiWorkshop/use-cases/warrantyClaim/README.md

 - Choose your API
 - Click the *API Implementation* side-tab

-Notice you have policies on the right-hand side that are collapsed in groups.
+> Note: you have policies on the right-hand side that are collapsed in groups.
 You can expand the groups to see the policies.

 To apply a policy
 - Hover your mouse over that policy in the right-hand list and click *Apply*